Jignesh Mevani: Second Azaadi Kooch

 The march reached Siddhpur on 13 July where it received a surge of Dalits, Muslims and members of the nomadic tribe of Chharas.
 Police personnel and attaches from state and central intelligence agencies began accompanying them by the time the march entered Banaskantha district.
 Dalpat Bhatia of the BDS helped them secure permission to march through the villages of Banaskantha and it continued without further disruption.
 It passed through the village of Sagrosana, near Palanpur on 14 July where it was received with felicitation, in particular from Dalit women.
 The RDAM had directly intervened in the village where a Dalit woman named Madhuben was attempting to gain possession of her land which she had been allotted in 2006.
 One of the committee members of the RDAM, Lakshmiben Maheria was a Dalit woman from the village.
-From the beginning the march was led by a large contingent of Dalit women, who gave speeches, sang songs and coined slogans on multiple occasion.
+From the beginning the march was led by a large contingent of Dalit women, who gave speeches, sang songs and coined slogans on multiple occasions.
 One of the key issues the movement brought up was to campaign against the traditional custom of ghoonghat (face veil).

 It reached the town of Deesa on 15 July, and eventually reached Dhanera on 18 July.
-One of the objectives of the Azaadi Kooch had been conclude the march by securing land of 12 acres which was allotted to four Dalit families in the village of Lavara near Dhanera.
+One of the objectives of the Azaadi Kooch had been to conclude the march by securing land of 12 acres which was allotted to four Dalit families in the village of Lavara near Dhanera.
 On 17 July, while they had stopped at the village of Soneth, they were informed by the police personnel that Dileep Rana, the district magistrate (DM) of Banaskantha had taken up the issue and would ensure the physical possession of land.
 The march held a gathering at Dhanera which witnessed a participation of around 2,500–5,000 people cordoned by around 200 police personnel.
 During the gathering, the Dalits from Lavara reached the rally and informed them that their land was illegally occupied by a group of Rajputs who had threatened them including their sarpanch (village head).
 On receiving the news, Mevani announced that they would sit on a dharna (sit in protest) outside the Dhanera police station.
-The police agreed to file a First Information Report (FIR) against the encorachers, but prevented the procession to enter the village itself.
+The police agreed to file a First Information Report (FIR) against the encroachers, but prevented the procession from entering the village itself.